MariusMyburg/GitHubGameOff2017/README.md

-# GitHubGameOff2017
+# GithubGameOff2017
-GitHub Game-Off 2017
+My Great Grandfather was a Viking